Payback (2013)

-The 2013 Payback was the inaugural Payback professional wrestling pay-per-view (PPV) event produced by WWE.
-The event took place on June 16, 2013, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
-It replaced WWE's previously well-known event, No Way Out.
-The concept of the event was the wrestlers seeking payback against their opponents.
+The 2013 Payback was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the inaugural Payback and took place on June 16, 2013, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+The concept of the event was based around wrestlers seeking payback against their opponents.

 Eight professional wrestling matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, John Cena retained the WWE Championship against Ryback in a Three Stages of Hell match.
 In other prominent matches, Alberto Del Rio defeated Dolph Ziggler to win the World Heavyweight Championship and CM Punk defeated Chris Jericho.

-The event received 186,000 buys, down from the previous year's No Way Out pay per view of 194,000.
+The event received 186,000 pay-per-view buys, down from the previous year's No Way Out pay per view of 194,000.
+Payback replaced No Way Out for the June 2013 PPV slot, which itself had been reinstated for June 2012 after it was originally discontinued following its 2009 event.
+This was the only Payback to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.
+It was also the only Payback to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December.

 Production

 Background

-The event was held at the Allstate Arena in Rosemont, Illinois.
+The inaugural Payback was held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.

-In 2012, WWE reinstated their No Way Out pay-per-view (PPV), which had previously ran annually from 1999 to 2009.
-The following year, however, No Way Out was canceled and replaced by a new event titled Payback.
-The concept of the event was the wrestlers seeking payback against their opponents.
+In June 2012, WWE reinstated its professional wrestling pay-per-view (PPV) event No Way Out, which was originally held in 1998 before it became the annual February PPV from 2000 to 2009.
+The following year, however, No Way Out was canceled and replaced by a new event titled Payback, with a concept of wrestlers seeking payback against their opponents.
 The event was held on June 16, 2013, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.